 The coronavirus pandemic has had a profound impact on all aspects of life in Havant.
-Through 2020/21 the Council will adopt a pro-active evidence-led approach to ensure that it responds to the emerging needs of residents and businesses.
-Anticipated impacts for example include an increased need for employment services and regeneration, homelessness prevention, and business support services.
+Through 2020/21 the Council has adopted a pro-active evidence-led approach to ensure that it responds to the emerging needs of residents and businesses.
+Going forward the Council will move into a recovery phase and will seek to continue to provide support to residents, businesses, and officers to ensure that the area recovers as soon as possible from this once in a generation global event.